Arizona

 Walking beyond the trail is strictly prohibited as the fields of lava flows are very fragile.

-In case you were wondering what the difference is between magma and lava, here is the simple explanation: magma is molten rock that sits underground in the Earth's crust under the enormous pressure; lava is the magma that reached the surface.
+In case you were wondering what the difference is between magma and lava, here is a simple explanation: magma is molten rock that sits underground in the Earth's crust under enormous pressure; lava is the magma that reaches the surface.

 Before the eruption, high-pressure gas makes magma go up from the Earth's crust and create vents.
-A certain amount of magma hardens around the vent and eventually build a cone-shaped mound.
+A certain amount of magma hardens around the vent and eventually builds a cone-shaped mound.

 This is one of the side vents where lava flowed like a toothpaste from a tube.